Data Mining Queries

 Once you are familiar with data mining models and how to build queries, you can also write queries directly by using Data Mining Extensions (DMX).
 DMX is a query language that is similar to Transact-SQL, and that you can use from many different clients.
 DMX is the tool of choice for creating both custom predictions and complex queries.
 For an introduction to DMX, see Creating and Querying Data Mining Models with DMX: Tutorials (Analysis Services - Data Mining).

-DMX editors are provided in both SQL Server Data Tools (SSDT) and SQL Server Management Studio.
+DMX editors are provided in both Visual Studio with Analysis Services projects and SQL Server Management Studio.
 You can also use the Prediction Query Builder to start your queries, then change the view to the text editor and copy the DMX statement to another client.
 For more information, see Data Mining Query Tools.

 You can compose DMX statements programmatically and send them from your client to the Analysis Services server by using AMO or XMLA.
 However, DMX is the language that you must use to create queries against a mining model.